Organic Integration and its required elements for growth

 Communities and their organizations are living, breathing and changing at all times.
 People and technology are the most unpredictable forces; both driving the sense of urgency to evolve and to think and do work differently and at faster rates of speed.

-With these changing and evolving dynamics, leaders need a framework to rely upon by which they can quickly adapt, realign and consistently provide stability and sustainability within their organizations and communities.
+With these changing and evolving dynamics, leaders need a framework to rely upon by which they can quickly adapt, realign and consistently provide strategy, stability and sustainability within their organizations and communities.

-For nearly 20 years, Insight's founder, Shelley Moore, has worked with over 200 organizations and has defined four consistent elements, that when aligned and organically integrated into the organization or community's DNA, will cultivate and accelerate growth.
+For nearly 20 years, Insight's founder, Shelley Moore, has worked with over 200 organizations and has defined four consistent elements, which when aligned and organically integrated into the organization or community's DNA, will cultivate and accelerate teams toward growth.

 Passion is the life blood of the organization.
 Places with people who have passion simply take in more air and have more energy.
 You can feel it.
 When everyone working in an organization or a community has a passion for what he or she does, synergy emerges and amazing inventions and solutions start to fly.